 If you can, going to the office of the company you have signed with can really help break down barriers that all software employees are nerds, even getting a couple of laughs out of it.

-Taking full advantage of training and support is only going to help your business adapt to new systems and streamline your day to day operations, so utilising this service is only going to be a good thing.
+Taking full advantage of training and support is only going to help your business adapt to new systems and streamline your day to day operations, so utilising this service is only going to be a great thing.